dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-03-20-kiske_field.md

 Following Daniella on Facebook and Twitter, I saw that some months later she became  head of European operations on her sector, working for a large multinational.
 The multinational though is a company based in Scandinavia.
 Couldn't help myself from wondering if the same story would possible for a UK multinational of any size.

 I have heard many stories, I also have mine.
 The one in the previous paragraph though perfectly describes the "Kiske effect".
+I am not sure if the above could be described with the recently popular term "(gentrification)[https://en.wikipedia.org/wiki/Gentrification ]" within a company instead of an urban area.

 ## Analysis